Unitary Subgroup Testing: Appendix: Traces of Pauli and Clifford Operators are Discrete - Deferred proof of Theorem

 where the second inequality follows from Claim~\ref{claim:respectmod2}.
 We can now apply the induction hypothesis over $g'(y)=g(By)$ (which remains respectful by Claim~\ref{claim:respectfullinear}).

 \item If $c_n = 1$, we apply Lemma~\ref{lem:squarecase} to conclude that

-Applying the induction hypothesis with $g'(x') = g(x')-(\ell(x'))^2$, which is necessarily respectful (this can be viewed by change of variables or directly by opening the square), establishes the lemma in this case as well. \end{enumerate} This concludes the proof of the lemma. \end{proof}
+Applying the induction hypothesis with $g'(x') = g(x')-(\ell(x'))^2$, which is necessarily respectful (this can be viewed by change of variables or directly by opening the square), establishes the lemma in this case as well.